schatzlab/appliedgenomics2017/assignments/assignment1/README.md

 - Question 1a.
 How long is the refernce genome?
 [Hint: Try samtools faidx]
 - Question 1b.
 How many reads are provided and how long are they?
 Make sure to measure each file separately [Hint: Try FastQC]
 - Question 1c.
 How much coverage do you expect to have?
 [Hint: see slides for formula]
+- Question 1d.
+Plot the average quality value across the length of the reads [Hint: Screenshot from FastQC]

 #### Question 2.
 Kmer Analysis [10 pts]